semanticist21/query-key-chain/README.md

 The details method appends `'detail'` to the preceding array.
 It is used to represent a collection of detailed items.

+`'all'` is always included as the next segment after the base key, regardless of whether preceding chains like `list` have been used or not.

-When \_all() is invalidated, all cascading children, including those created with details, are invalidated as well.
+When `all()` is invalidated, all cascading children, including those created with details, are invalidated as well.

 Examples of usage: